NeuraLegion/sectester-js/packages/runner/README.md

 ### Configure SDK

-To start writing tests, first obtain a NeuraLegion token (either personal or organization API key), which is required for the access to NeuraLegion API.
+To start writing tests, first obtain a NeuraLegion token, which is required for the access to NeuraLegion API.
+More info about [setting up an API key](https://docs.brightsec.com/docs/manage-your-personal-account#manage-your-personal-api-keys-authentication-tokens).
-Find out how to obtain [personal](https://docs.brightsec.com/docs/manage-your-personal-account#manage-your-personal-api-keys-authentication-tokens) and [organization](https://docs.brightsec.com/docs/manage-your-organization#manage-organization-apicli-authentication-tokens) API keys in the [NeuraLegion knowledgebase](https://docs.brightsec.com).

 Then put obtained token into `BRIGHT_TOKEN` environment variable to make it accessible by default [`EnvCredentialProvider`](https://github.com/NeuraLegion/sec-tester-js/tree/master/packages/core#envcredentialprovider).